World ParaVolley: History

 As volleyball caught on and became a popular sport and the Olympics became increasingly popular, the paralympic games started coming into play.
 The first paralympic games were played in 1960 in Rome immediately after the Olympic Games.
 By 1976, amputees started participating in the paralympics.
 In 1967 the Dutch introduced a new game called sitting volleyball, which is a combination of sitzball and volleyball.
 Then in 1978 the ISOD accepted sitting volleyball in its programs.
 The first official tournament took place in 1979 in Haarlem, Netherlands, and then in 1980 sitting volleyball was accepted as a Paralympic sport with seven players.
 Since 1993, Sitting Volleyball championships have been organized for men and women.
 It has become one of the main team-sports in the Paralympic Programme.
 It is a fast, exciting and crowd pleasing sport, which can show the athletic skills of disabled sportsmen/women.

 Standing Volleyball for the Disabled, was played by athletes with disabilities long before the international federation was founded.
 It has its roots in Great Britain and was originally played only by amputee players.
 To encourage the participation on those ones with a more severe amputation, a classification system has been set up and players on court must follow certain rules.
 Teams must respect these classification rules to ensure an equitable team composition.
 International competitions have taken place since the 1960s, although it was not until 1976 that volleyball was accepted into the Paralympic Games Programme, in Toronto, Ontario, Canada.
 Since 1980 volleyball has had a regular international calendar.

-Barry Couzner (OAM) of Australia is the current president.
+Barry Couzner (OAM) of Australia was the president from 2014 to 2023 - a period of 10 years during which many innovations and improvements were made to the organisation - these were recognised when Couzner was inducted into the International Volleynall Hall of Fame (USA) in 2025..